+ MRCEM Primary

 Candidates who are dissatisfied with any aspects of the service we deliver have the right to complain in line with our Complaints Policy.
 All complaints will be investigated thoroughly, fairly and objectively in line with this policy.
 Candidates can submit written complaints by emailing Exams@rcem.ac.uk.

-Places in OSCE examinations are limited and, as the number of applications sometimes exceeds the number of spaces available, we allocate candidates using Oversubscription Criteria agreed by the Examinations Sub-Committee.
+Places in OSCE examinations are limited and, as the number of applications sometimes exceeds the number of spaces available, we allocate candidates using Oversubscription Criteria.
+These oversubscription criteria have been reviewed and agreed by the Exams Committee, and will be in place for all OSCE exams with application windows from 15th August 2024 onward.

 Candidates are allocated to spaces in the MRCEM OSCE examination in order of the following criteria: